-As usual, the typical chorus of liberals have chimed in to condemn anti-blackness, while simultaneously declaring support for law enforcement.
+In the aftermath of most police shootings, the typical chorus of liberals chime in to condemn anti-blackness, while simultaneously declaring support for law enforcement.
 Such reasoning is made possible by a failure to appreciate the history or structural function of policing in the first place.
 This post will serve as a corrective to the false and contradictory idea that we can be both anti-racist and pro-policing at the same time.

 The History and Function of Policing in the West

 Civilization in the Western world was founded on colonization and enslavement.
 These systems of oppression were codified in law and required enforcement to establish proper order.
 But where there is injustice, there is resistance.
 When the first black slaves were brought to Hispaniola (modern-day Haiti/Dominican Republic) in 1503, they taught disobedience to the indigenous people.
 Revolts swept the region throughout the 1520s and 30s – endangering white desires for profit and domination.
 But a firm sense of stability was restored when the Spanish “established a special police [force] for chasing fugitive slaves” (Zinn, 1980: p.31).

 The British in North America deployed a similar tactic.
 Slave patrols were implemented in the American South during the 1700s.
 The groups were composed of free white men, and sometimes women, who confined and controlled the movements of blacks (Turner, Giacopassi & Vandiver, 2006).
 More specifically, they were tasked with inspecting documents, catching runaway slaves, and guarding against revolts (Barlow & Barlow, 1999).
 Hmm … these duties and the population they targeted sound vaguely familiar, now don’t they?!
 That is because the modern-day police department traces its genealogical roots to the slave patrols.
 In fact, the first departments funded by the State were slave patrols (Walker, 1980).